Azure/open-service-broker-azure/docs/reviewing.md

 decide that they can review it without a second review if they are familiar with the changes.

+A few additional notes:

-Note that we do not make a distinction between modified, deleted or added code, nor do they distinguish between production and test code.
-All code should be the same quality.
+- We do not make a distinction between modified, deleted or added code, nor do they distinguish between production and test code.
+All code should be the same quality
+- Maintainers sometimes submit small PRs, often for administrative purposes (i.e. fixing a typo in a document or modifying a script for CI).
+In these cases, a maintainer may merge these PRs without review.
+Maintainers must use their best judgement to decide whether these kinds of PRs need a separate review or not.
+- Maintainers may merge their own PRs after reviews are completed and "green"

 All reviewers will use
 [GitHub Pull Request Reviews](https://help.github.com/articles/about-pull-request-reviews/)